 Complementary and Alternative Therapies

 A comprehensive treatment plan for glaucoma may include a range of complementary and alternative therapies (CAM).
 However, only a qualified ophthalmologist should treat glaucoma.
-Use alternative medicine as support for a healthy body, nor a substitution for conventional medicine.
+Use alternative medicine as support for a healthy body, not as a substitution for conventional medicine.
 You should tell all of your health care providers about any CAM therapies you are considering.

 Nutrition and Supplements